James J. Lanzetta

-James Joseph Lanzetta ([lanˈtsetta]) (December 21, 1894 – October 27, 1956) was an engineer, an attorney and a politician, a member of the United States House of Representatives from New York (1933-1935) and 1937–1939), and a justice in city court.
+James Joseph Lanzetta ([lanˈtsetta]) (December 21, 1894 – October 27, 1956) was an engineer, an attorney and a politician, a member of the United States House of Representatives from New York for two non-consecutive terms, the first from 1933 to 1935 and the second between 1937 and 1939, and a justice in city court.
 He was appointed as a legislative representative for the government of Puerto Rico in Washington, DC.
 After that he served as a city magistrate in New York, and in 1947 was appointed as a justice to the Domestic Relations Court, where he served until his death.

 Early life and education

 Born in New York City, he attended its public schools.
 He graduated from the Columbia University School of Engineering in 1917.
 He later enrolled in Fordham University School of Law, where he graduated in 1924.

 Military service

 Lanzetta joined the United States Army for World War I as a private in Company C, 302nd Engineers, and he was later a sergeant first class in the 1st Air Service Mechanics Regiment.
 Lanzetta served overseas from February 1918 to July 1919.